I am a U.S. certified secondary teacher (Biology/Chemistry: 2000-2016, Michigan) as well as a professor at a Michigan college for 7 years.

 Limnological research in Huron Township, Michigan, flora and fauna of native wetland habitats.

-Bacterial hybridization with GFP, a green fluorescent protein that allows genetically modified species to glow in the dark.
+Bacterial hybridization projects with GFP, a green fluorescent protein that allows genetically modified species to glow in the dark.

 Worked with Michigan DNR “stream-shocking" to assess the health of native fish stocks in the AuSable River system.